MathiasStadler/explore_simple_test_case/project_path.md

-# project path of explore_simple_test_case
+# Project path of explore_simple_test_case

-## restart project - delete all files and create a new project :blush:
+## Restart project - delete all files and create a new project :blush:
 <!-- keep the format -->
 ```bash <!-- markdownlint-disable-line code-block-style -->
 touch README.md \